FirmwGuy/CEP/docs/CEP.md

 ## 2) Technical Details

+### 2.0 Current Implementation Scope

+Layer 0 (the kernel, heartbeat, and stream helpers) ships in this repository today.
+Higher layers—coherence packs, the flow VM, governance, and culture—remain design targets that will land as separate packs.
+The sections below call this out explicitly so you can distinguish live code from forward-looking architecture.

 ### 2.1 Core Rhythm: Heartbeats (Capture -> Compute -> Commit)

 CEP advances in beats.
 Each beat is a strict three-phase contract: